Thailand arrests second 'important' suspect in Bangkok blast probe

 The man arrested on Tuesday was detained in Sa Kaeo province to the east of the capital near the Cambodian border.
 He has been transferred to Bangkok for questioning.

-Pictures of the suspect shown on television showed a thin man in a baseball cap, sunglasses and with a short mustache.
+Pictures of the suspect shown on television showed a thin man in a baseball cap, sunglasses and with a short moustache.

 Police issued three more arrest warrants on Tuesday for foreign male suspects, Prawut said, adding that one of them may be Turkish.